dritsema/mamp/XcodeHomebrewGit.md

 xcode-select --install
 ```

-You should see the pop up below on your screen.
+You should be prompted to install the command line developer tools.
 Click `Install` when it appears.

 #### Install Homebrew

+The full instructions are available on the [Homebrew Wiki](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Installation.md#installation), but you should only need to run the command that’s listed at the top of the [Homebrew](http://brew.sh/) site:

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"